kostaskougios/terminal21-restapi/docs/tutorial.md

 have `scala-cli` installed on your box, you're good to go, there are no other requirements to run terminal21 scripts.
 Jdk and dependencies will be downloaded by `scala-cli` for us.

-All example code is under `example-scripts` of this repo, feel free to check the repo and run them.
+All example code is under `example-scripts` of this repo, feel free to checkout the repo and run them.

 ## Starting the terminal21 server